Online Classes FAQs

 4. What if I will be absent for 1 or 2 weeks?

 If you miss more than 7 days of class, you are at risk of violating the attendance policy.
-You must notify both your Academic Advisor and your professors if you will not be able to log in for 7 or more days.
+You must notify both your Education Advisor toll free at 866.522.7747 and your professors if you will not be able to attend class 7 or more days.
 A student failing to attend classes for 21 consecutive calendar days (excluding scheduled breaks) will be administratively withdrawn from the program.

 1. Do I have access to a library?